Southern Sand Flathead

 King and Flinders Islands

-Overall limits apply for sand and tiger flathead combined: Bag-20, Possession-30
+Refer to 'Size and bag limit zones' below for the new rules from 1 Nov 2024.
+Overall limits also apply for sand and tiger flathead combined: Bag-20, Possession-30

 Guide to symbols